Financial Basics for High School and Beyond is a financial education program designed for students in North Carolina.

 Understanding identity theft and steps you can take to prevent it.

 How to spot the stages of a chronic debt problem and where to get help.

 High school students receive an expanded list of topics that can be assigned and graded independently.
 Please register for a student or teacher account to review all of the high school resources.

 Designed for use with both campus-wide and classroom-based implementations, our administrative tools offer both aggregate and student-specific data reports.
 Through your administrative control panel, you can:

 For more details on classroom based tools, please see the teacher tools page.

-College administrators access their Financial Basics for High School and Beyond control panel through their CFNC.org accounts.
+College administrators access their Financial Basics control panel through their CFNC.org accounts.
 If you previously had access to either Financial Literacy 101 or Advanced Money Management, your account is already set up - just click the same link and you'll be taken to the new control panel!
 To open a new administrative account, please contact your school's CFNC.org representative.

 High school teachers can sign up online to access all Financial Basics tools and resources.